Register company in Luxembourg: Introduction

 - Our team will also advise and assist clients who are looking to incorporate in Luxembourg with renting local offices and appointing a nominee director.
 The registered office will be used to maintain all corporate records and official documents whilst the nominee director will primarily assist in liaising with external parties.

-- According to the business activity and corporate structure, Tetra Consultants will also draft Articles of Association, business plan and other incorporation documents.
+- According to the business activity and corporate structure, Tetra Consultants will also draft Articles of Association, business plan, and other incorporation documents required for Luxembourg company formation.

 - Your Articles of Association drafted will include key information about your company and its directors, the amount of subscribed share capital, share classes, duration of the company and other information with regards to your business activities.